vkbo/novelWriter/README.md

 <img align="left" style="margin: 0 16px 4px 0;" src="https://raw.githubusercontent.com/vkbo/novelWriter/main/setup/icons/scaled/icon-novelwriter-96.png">

-novelWriter is a Markdown-like text editor designed for writing novels assembled from many smaller text documents.
+novelWriter is a plain text editor designed for writing novels assembled from many smaller text documents.
 It uses a minimal formatting syntax inspired by Markdown, and adds a meta data syntax for comments, synopsis, and cross-referencing between files.
-It's designed to be a simple text editor that allows for easy organisation of text files and notes, built on plain text files for robustness.
+It's designed to be a simple text editor that allows for easy organisation of text and notes.
+It uses human readable text files for storage for robustness.

-The plain text files are suitable for version control software, and also well suited for file synchronisation tools.
+The storage text files are suitable for version control software, and also well suited for file synchronisation tools.
+All text is saved as plain text files with a meta data header.
 The core project structure is stored in a single project XML file.
 Other meta data is primarily saved in JSON files.

 The full documentation is available on [readthedocs.io](https://novelwriter.readthedocs.io).